DavidBarts/sscalc/README.md

 ### Ranges in Function Arguments

-A function argument may be of the form *ref*`:`*ref*, where *ref* is a valid cell reference (e.g. `A10`, `C3`, etc.) This will cause all arguments in the rectangular range from the first (upper left) to the second (lower right) cell to be passed.
+A function argument may be of the form *ref*`:`*ref*, where *ref* is a valid cell reference (e.g. `A10`, `C3`, etc.) This will cause all cells in the rectangular range from the first (upper left) to the second (lower right) cell to be passed as arguments.
 It is an error if any cell in the region is non-numeric or does not exist.